nookyo/qubership-workflow-hub/actions/pr-assigner/README.md

 ## Features

 - Assigns pull requests to users specified in a configuration file or `CODEOWNERS` file.
-- Supports shuffling of assignees to distribute assignments evenly.
+- Supports shuffling of assignees to distribute assignments evenly with using the Fisher-Yates algorithm.

 ## 📌 Inputs